koorchik/LIVR/README.md

     {login: 'email'}

 #### url ####
 Allows you to validate url.
-Allows 'http', 'https' and 'ftp' protocols.
+Allows 'HTTP' and 'HTTPS' protocols.
 Protocol is required.

 Error code: 'WRONG_URL'